Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     Measured Kernel Latency =  = 1.8 ms
     Measured Overall Application Performance = 6.4 GB/s
     ```
 The measured kernel latency can be found in run summary for application using Vitis Analyzer as explained in previous labs.
-From these numbers, you can see that in terms of throughput or latency estimates, almost 70% of what was estimated was achieved.
+From these numbers, it can be seen that in terms of throughput or latency estimates, almost 70% of what was estimated was achieved.
 The difference between estimates and the measured stems from the fact that once application software pipeline is created the device DDRs memories start to see contention between host and kernel where one is reading and other is writing.
 For example when host is reading kernel output moving data from device DDR to its global memory at the same time kernel is processing next block and writing new output data for next call, similar phenomenon happens for device DDR where kernel is reading and host is writing input data for next call** This contention can be resolved if more device DDR memories are available by using device DDRs in ping pong fashion.
 Another AWS training module namely [Bloom filter](https://github.com/Xilinx/SDAccel-AWS-F1-Developer-Labs/tree/master/modules/module_02) uses it.

 ## Summary